Compare business insurance

 - Cost – adding a lot of extra cover to your policy can be expensive.
 If you’re a smaller company, make sure you prioritise key parts of your business.

-- Potential overlaps – business owners can sometimes be covered for the same risks twice.
+- Potential overlaps – business owners can sometimes be covered for the same risks twice by different policies.
 This means you might end up paying more than you need to and it could cause complications if you have to make a claim.

 The level of insurance you need for your business will depend on the size and nature of your business, and what you want cover for.
 Think about the everyday risk involved with the type of work you do and what you’ll need to be protected against.